-The Fund aims to achieve a significant return over a minimum recommended investment horizon of five years through a careful selection of European and International equities with binding ESG criteria and an opportunistic and discretionary variation in the portfolio's exposure to equity markets.
+The Master Fund's objective is to outperform the 50% STOXX Europe 600 Net Total Return + 50% €STR capitalised composite index, over a minimum recommended investment horizon of five years, through a careful selection of European and international equities with binding ESG criteria, combined with a discretionary variation of the portfolio's exposure to equity markets, depending on market opportunities.
+This objective is evaluated net of expenses.

-The Fund will target, inter alia, companies claiming a deep transformation strategy for sustainable development (product or service offering, or changes in its practices), with the purpose to support the environmental, social, societal and governance transformation of these companies.
+The Master Fund will target, inter alia, companies claiming a deep transformation strategy for sustainable development (product or service offering, or changes in its practices), with the purpose to support the environmental, social, societal and governance transformation of these companies.

-No reference benchmark has been designated to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes.
+No reference benchmark has been designated to determine whether the Master Fund or the Feeder Sub-Fund are aligned with the environmental and/or social characteristics that they promote.